samicrusader/screamer/README.md

 # Screamer

-Full HDHomerun emulator in Python.
+(Work in progress) Full HDHomerun emulator in Python.